 The rumor excitedly filtered through the crowd: “A ship is coming!”

-Ptolemy rose, clapped his hands three times deliberately, then raised his arms and with a loud voice commanded, “Clear the dock!
+Ptolemy rose, deliberately clapped his hands three times, then raised his arms and with a loud voice commanded, “Clear the dock!
 Make way for the ship from my beloved friend Ashoka, Emperor of India and of all the East!”
 But the crowd wasn’t listening.
 It had suddenly exploded into loud drumming, incoherent dancing, and general revelry.

 Ptolemy turned to his adjutant.
 “Okay.
 Pull all the wine and all the beer.
 Right now!”
-The adjutant quickly signaled to several squads of soldiers to infiltrate the crowd and confiscate all jugs of wine and beer.
-“And if anyone doesn’t like it,” the Pharaoh added with irritation, “throw him in the damn canal to cool off!”
+The adjutant quickly directed several squads of soldiers to infiltrate the crowd and confiscate all jugs of wine and beer.
+“And if anybody doesn’t like it,” the Pharaoh called after the adjutant, “throw him into the canal to cool off!”

-He turned to his mistress Bilistiche.
+He turned to his mistress Bilistiche with a smile.
 “Why not?” she said simply, and then added: “Well, you can’t blame them.
 After all, they’ve been waiting three whole days for this.”

 The Pharaoh knew that a special shipment of Buddhists and religious texts was arriving, and that the monks and interpreter on board had been hand-picked by Ashoka himself.
 “Treat them kindly but modestly,” Ashoka had written, “and above all, listen to them.”

-Ptolemy was becoming somewhat irritated.
-He turned again to his adjutant.
-“Clear the way to the dock.
+Ptolemy surveyed the general mayhem and realized that the present welcome at the dockside was hardly fitting for a solemn religious event.
+The realization suddenly caused him great irritation.
+The pharaoh turned again to his adjutant and sharply ordered, “Clear the way to the dock.
 Put down the red carpet.
 And line it on both sides with soldiers.”

 “Yes, your divinity.”